Ashmit-A-Rawat/FE-phy-minipro/README.md

 # FE-phy-minipro

-This is my first attempt to create a website as a mini project for first year engineering physics
+This is my first attempt to create a non functional website as a mini project for first year engineering physics